postman-open-technologies/career-ladders/README.md

 # Career Ladders we use at the OSPO (Open Source Program Office)
-A snapshot of career ladders used at Postman Open Tech and the OSPO.
+A snapshot of career ladders used at Postman Open Technologies and the OSPO.

 ## About